geunee20/geunee20.github.io/_posts/2024-05-24-Controller-Design-Day-3.md

 ---
 layout: post
-title: "[Inverted Pendulum] Day 3 - The Equations of Motion and the Jacobians of the Triple Pendulum"
+title: "[Controller Design] Day 3 - The Equations of Motion and the Jacobians of the Triple-Link Mechanism"
 date: 2024-05-24 00:00:00-0400
-description: Analyzing the equations of motion and Jacobians for a triple pendulum with fixed and moving bases, essential for advanced control designs.
+description: Analyzing the equations of motion and Jacobians for a triple-link mechanism with fixed and moving bases, essential for advanced control designs.
-tags: Simulink Control Inverted_Pendulum
+tags: Simulink Control Controller_Design
 categories: Study_with_Me
 disqus_comments: true
 related_posts: true
-thumbnail: assets/img/posts/2024-05-24-Inverted-Pendulum-Day-3/00_thumbnail.png
+thumbnail: assets/img/posts/2024-05-24-Controller-Design-Day-3/00_thumbnail.png
 ---

 In our previous work, I implemented a PID controller that relied solely on the difference between the reference angle and the current angle.
-Due to its simplistic mechanism, an in-depth understanding of the triple pendulum's behavior was not required.
-However, given the inherent nonlinearity of the triple pendulum, the PID controller proved somewhat inefficient and performed less effectively compared to other controllers.
+Due to its simplistic mechanism, an in-depth understanding of the triple-link mechanism's behavior was not required.
+However, given the inherent nonlinearity of the triple-link mechanism, the PID controller proved somewhat inefficient and performed less effectively compared to other controllers.

-Subsequent controllers necessitate a thorough analysis of the triple pendulum's behavior.
-Therefore, I will explore the equations of motion and the Jacobians of the triple pendulum in detail.
+Subsequent controllers necessitate a thorough analysis of the triple-link mechanism's behavior.
+Therefore, I will explore the equations of motion and the Jacobians of the triple-link mechanism in detail.

 # I. Background